n2singh/Github-Pages-Project-cse110/README.md

-**all other neccessary files can be found in the vscode-iu branch for this assignment :)**
+**all other neccessary files with their changes/commits can be found in the vscode-ui branch for this assignment :)**

 # Naina's User Page
 *Link to the URL published GitHub pages:*